-- Reliability is a precursor to validity... coming up next - CTT approaches to validity are largely external... - Depend on detecting expected relationships with other constructs, which can be found or not found for many other reasons besides problems with validity - This kind of externally-oriented validity is sometimes called "nomological span" - > There is an alternative, more internal approach, too ... - "Construct representation" via explanatory IRT models...
+- Reliability is a precursor to validity... coming up next - CTT approaches to validity are largely external... - Depend on detecting expected relationships with other constructs, which can be found or not found for many other reasons besides problems with validity - > This kind of externally-oriented validity is sometimes called "nomological span" - > We'll get to an alternative, more internal approach later... - "Construct representation" via explanatory IRT models... stay tuned